adjust/rport/README.md

   only simple SQL.
 The point is that our experience shows that we source data for reports from multiple sources that might each take time and often we work with helpers or enable no-sql.
 The point is that we have

----
-side aspects:
-- Simplified syntax and functionality
-- Bring travis integration
-- code fixes

-## Disclaimer

-This project is still under development; CRAN release pending.

-Rport is an R package that greatly facilitates common tasks found in many R Business Intelligence apps.
-It bridges R and SQL analytics similarly to how Rails bridges Ruby and Web Development.

-## Introduction

-From our analytics work on data from [Adjust][adjust] and [Apptrace][apptrace], we've identified several tasks needed for nearly any new R project.

-* Handling multiple database connections within one R session

-* Caching results from long SQL statements in development

-* Parallel jobs processing

-* Building UNIX executables

-* Organizing the growing codebase

-While R supports all these, there isn't a framework to contain the repeated code that you'll end up with when building a multi-projects analytics app.

-For our needs we built such a framework and this article presents it.
-We named it Rport and it's open-sourced as an R extension.

-## Quick Start

-Rport is distributed as an R package and you can get the most up-to-date version from GitHub, directly from within an R session:

-    > library(devtools); install_github('rport', 'adeven')

-Then if you want to set up a fresh Rport app do:

-    > library(rport)

-    > rport.app.new('BI kingdom', root.dir='~/my_apps/')
-    # help(rport.app.new) for full list of options

-This will create the file structure of a clean Rport app.
-Next you'll probably want to start setting up different projects for this and that in your new Rport app.
-To do this:

-    > rport.project.new('weekly kpi report', root.dir='~/my_apps/bi_kingdom')
-    # again help(rport.project.new) for more

-Now you've bootstrapped your first Rport app with one project in it for reporting Weekly KPIs.
-The generators created some code for you already so you can already see some output by going:

-    $ cd ~/my_apps/bi_kingdom $ ./bin/weekly_kpi_report.R

-Go ahead and browse those generated files, they're well commented and you will find some next steps there too.

-Finally, note that Rport generated some dummy `spec` files for you that you can already run:

-    $ ./spec/all

-from your shell and see your new tests outputting:

-    Specs for weekly_kpi_report : .

-    /Users/nikola/rport_app/spec/weekly_kpi_report/main_spec.R
-    file    "main_spec.R"
-    context "Specs for weekly_kpi_report"
-    test    "Make sure you add proper tests here" nb      1
-    failed  0
-    error   FALSE
-    user    0.003
-    system  0
-    real    0.003

-Make sure you edit the relevant files in `spec` folder to write real tests for your projects.

-## Rport Apps

-Now that you've set up an Rport app, let's take a more detailed look at it.
-An Rport app would likely contain multiple projects, often serving different purposes.
-You might have:

-* Cron jobs for analytics, reports, calculation and other tasks.
-* A lot of one-off exploration scripts
-* Asynchronous processing of tasks from web apps
-* Standalone web services
-* Others

-An Rport app with two projects might have the following folder structure:

-    ├── README.md
-    ├── bin
-    │   ├── monthly_aggregates.R
-    │   └── weekly_kpis_report.R
-    ├── config
-    │   ├── database.yml
-    │   └── settings.R
-    ├── doc
-    │   ├── monthly_aggregates.md
-    │   └── weekly_kpis_report.md
-    ├── lib
-    │   ├── functions
-    │   │   ├── monthly_aggregates
-    │   │   │   └── main.R
-    │   │   └── weekly_kpis_report
-    │   │       └── main.R
-    │   └── opts
-    │   │   ├── monthly_aggregates.R
-    │   │   └── weekly_kpis_report.R
-    │   └── shared
-    ├── log
-    ├── script
-    └── spec
-        ├── all
-        ├── monthly_aggregates
-        │   └── main_spec.R
-        └── weekly_kpi_report
-            └── main_spec.R

-For an illustration of Rport's features we created a [Demo Rport App][sample_app].
-Make sure you refer to it along with reading this post.

-## Rport Features

-Rport will take care of tedious background tasks, while you can focus on the actual explorations and analytics of your data.
-Let's introduce the core features of the package below.

 ### Database Connectivity